innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/Step08_readme.md

 Run the validation tool available in ICM.
 Outcome:

 The validation process should complete without any errors.
-If errors do occur, revisit the previous steps and correct the discrepancies before proceeding
+If errors do occur, revisit the previous steps and correct the discrepancies before proceeding.

 ![Alt text](./media/image-32.png)